-There are four basic types of partnerships described below.
+There are four (4) basic types of partnerships described below.
 In addition, there are several agreement subtypes which serve different purposes for the university community.
-We have included a visual below to help explain the relationship between previous and current agreement naming conventions.

 Letter of Intent (LoI):